 I’m starting to wonder whether Donald Trump, in the early years of this century, might have killed some young woman.
 Not sexually assaulted her; that’s something he’s apparently been doing, repeatedly, since the early 1980s.
 I mean killed a woman outright.

 Ethically, even psychiatrists aren’t supposed to diagnose the most obvious sociopaths from a distance.
 But I’m not a psychiatrist (!).
 And let’s face it: As American citizens in the here and now, we are more or less obliged to scrutinize the president’s lies, to sort them into various categories, subgroups and classifications, then collectively wonder what sort of psychiatric phenomenon leads to all this lying, all these different types of lies.
 He is our head of state, after all.
-And other than lies, we don’t get many other types of communication from the man.
+Other than lies, we don’t get many other types of communication from the man.

 In the main, Trump lies largely for the same reasons anyone else does — to deflect blame, to immunize himself from harm (when possible), to shirk responsibility, etc. We’re talking the mother lode of deflection and shirking here.

-However, even while taking into account the president’s magisterial portfolio of lies and dissembling styles, I am fascinated and troubled in particular by the president’s projection lying — the assertion of something clearly false that nevertheless and quite astutely reveals something manifestly true about Trump himself.
+However, even while taking into account the president’s magisterial portfolio of lies and dissembling styles, I remain fascinated and troubled in particular by the president’s projection lying — the assertion of something clearly false that nevertheless and quite astutely reveals something manifestly true about Trump himself.
 Here’s a banal example: When he prefaces a statement with, Believe me when I tell you, he’s really saying, “I’m preparing to lie to you.
 In fact, I’m doing it right now.”

 The president clearly reckons that if a nemesis like Scarborough were first framed up for murder, Trump could better argue that he was being framed up — or that maybe killing someone isn’t so terrible after all (so long as it was done, perhaps on 5th Avenue, by someone famous enough).